dquist/EventBus/README.md

         std::cout << "The player '" << e->getPlayer()->getName() << "' said " << e->getMessage();
     }

-The first point is that the *PlayerListener* class inherits from *EventHandler* and uses the template parameter of the player chat event which is the event type that it will listen for. *EventHandler* is a template class and must always be qualified with the type of event that is being targeted.
+The *PlayerListener* class inherits from *EventHandler* and uses the template parameter of the player chat event.
+This is the event type that it will listen for. *EventHandler* is a template class and must always be qualified with the type of event that is being targeted.
 This makes it possible for a single class to listen for multiple events.
 The class simply needs to inherit from *EventHandler* multiple times, each with a different template parameter.

-The second point is the virtual function.
-All event handler functions must be called *onEvent* with a single parameter that is a pointer to the event type.
-The *override* keyword is introduced in C++11 and tells the compiler that you are intending to override a virtual function and will throw an error if the function signature does not match an existing virtual function.
+All event handler functions must be virtual and called *onEvent* with a single parameter - a pointer to the handled event type.
+The *override* keyword is new in C++11 and tells the compiler that it intends to override an existing virtual function.
+The compiler will throw an error if the function signature does not match an existing virtual function from an inherited class.

 ### Registering and Unregistering an Event Handler